wenchien/Adentifier/README.md

 2. Go to Settings -> Extensions of your browser
 3. You should be able to just drag and drop the .crx file into the browser and should run fine
 - Make sure you have "Developer Mode" turned on.
 They're generally on the top right corner.
+- Reload / refresh the page if needed.

 <!-- USAGE EXAMPLES -->